SSOCosta/Library-Book-Borrowing-Paterns-Project/README.md

 Challenges Encountered:

 - **Language Translation:**
-  - The original dataset was in Dutch, necessitating translation to English for clarity and consistency.
+  - The original datasets were in Dutch, necessitating translation to English for clarity and consistency.
   - Implemented language translation techniques to ensure accurate interpretation of data elements.

 - **Absence of Demographic Information:**